 About the Charity Council

-Promoter – promote and encourage the adoption of good governance standards and best practices, to enhance public confidence in the charity sector.
+1. Promoter - the Council will promote good governance standards and best practices, to enhance public confidence in the charity sector.

-Enabler - help build the governance capabilities of charities to enable them to comply with regulatory requirements and be more accountable to the public.
+2. Enabler - the Council will help build the governance capabilities of charities and IPCs to enable them to comply with regulatory requirements and be more accountable to the public.

 Composition of Charity Council